 One way this is done is through Religious Education classes.
 The subject provides students with the opportunity to seek clarification on relevant religious topics and learn how the Catholic Church and the Sisters of Mercy help those in need.
 They gain an understanding of the influence of the Catholic faith (and practices) in contemporary Australian society.

-Years 7-10 students are taught the Diocese of Parramatta Religious syllabus called ‘Sharing Our Story’.
+Years 7-10 students are taught the Sydney Catholic Schools programs.
 This syllabus provides students with the opportunity to learn a range of topics to help develop an understanding of the Catholic faith and traditions.
 In Years 11 and 12, we uphold the commitment to the NSW Board of Studies by offering students the opportunity to complete Studies of Religion 1 and 2 unit courses.

 Students are encouraged to participate in all aspects of liturgy, including the planning process.
 There are many different opportunities for students to become involved in liturgies.
 Student leaders meet regularly to plan and discuss vibrant, engaging liturgies which connect the OLMC community to Christ.